TristanACG/Cyber-Security-Essentials/README.md

     * This is great, but it won't give you the full picture.
 You'll have many gaps if this is your sole source.
 * Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes found <a href="https://nostarch.com/pythoncrashcourse2e"> here </a>
     * If books are more your style, than this here is a great resource
-    * I find it better than a lot of other books because I find it more complete than others, and it has tons of amazing hand-on learning
+    * I find it better than a lot of other books because it's more complete than others, and it has tons of amazing hand-on learning projects

 ### JavaScript (and a little more)